 Characteristics: Annual 20-60 cm

-Australian native everlasting with large papery flower heads in mixed colours that appear mainly in winter and spring in its native range but sporadic flowering can occur at other times.
+Australian native everlasting with papery flower heads in a mix of pink and white colours that appear mainly in winter and spring in its native range but sporadic flowering can occur at other times.

 Endemic to South Western Australia extending into South Australia.